Akash2001/Web_project/README.md

 # Web_project
-Html, css and javascript begineer simple projects made just after getting familiar with these concepts.<br>Suitable for begineers.
+Just used html, css and javascript<br>Suitable for begineers.

 # Contents
 <ol>